-The Houbirg is a mountain near Happurg in Middle Franconia with a departed Celtic oppidum of the same name.
-Remains of the still ten-meter high walls, which cover an area of almost one square kilometer in length of 4.5 kilometers.
-In addition, a prehistoric site, a stables and a complex of tunnels erected as part of the underground relocation testify to the history of the survey.
+The Houbirg is a mountain near Happurg in Middle Franconia with a lost Celtic oppidum of the same name.
+Remains of the walls, some ten meters high, have been preserved, four and a half kilometers in length enclosing an area of almost one square kilometer.
+In addition, a prehistoric site, a castle stable and a tunnel complex built as part of the U relocation testify to the history of the elevation.

 December 4, 2016

-The word Houbirg is split into two words in "Birg" and "Hou".
-Birg comes from the word "bergen", which means "retreating to the mountain" for defense purposes, and Hou is related to the word "Hag", which means thorn bush, enclosure and fortified place.
+The word Houbirg is divided into two words: "Birg" and "Hou".
+Birg comes from the word "bergen", which means something like to withdraw on the mountain for defense and Hou is related to the word "Hag", which means thorny bushes, fencing and fortified place.

-The Houbirg is one of the largest Celtic hill settlements in southern Germany, which was surrounded by a 4.5 km long ring wall (see Nuremberg city wall: 4 km).
+The Houbirg is one of the largest high-altitude Celtic settlements in southern Germany, which was enclosed by a ring wall approximately four and a half kilometers long (compare Nuremberg city wall: four kilometers).

-First settlement records go to about 1600 BC.
-Back.
-It is believed that the site was built in two main settlement phases, the urnfield period (around 900-800 BC) and the early Celtic (about 500 BC), when it was finally expanded by the Celtic latency culture ,
+The first evidence of settlement dates back to around 1600 BC.
+BC back.
+It is believed that the plant was built in two main phases of settlement, in the urn field period (approx. 900 - 800 BC) and in the early Celtic period (approx. 500 BC), it was finally expanded by the Celtic Laten culture .

 December 15, 2016

-Hohler Fels is a natural karst cave.
+Hollow rock is a natural karst cave.
 In addition to the cave, the neighboring rock face also bears this name.
-The south-opened cave is located at 546 m above sea level.
+The cave, open to the south, is 546 m above sea level.
 NN Höhe.Grandiose view of the surrounding area, nice seats for a rest with a view of the Happurger reservoir.

 September 15, 2019